 The Board will permit the Association to make use of meeting rooms in accordance with the terms of its procedure on use of school facilities.
 There will be two (2) bulletin boards designated within the building by mutual agreement for use of the Association.
 The Association will be allowed the use of bargaining unit members' mailboxes and e-mail for communications with members.
-An adult lunchroom and lounge facility which is available for use by members and workrooms on the first and second floors will continue to be provided.
-Equipment and supplies will be provided for members in or near the workrooms.
+An adult lunchroom and lounge facility which is available for use by members and work areas on the first, second, and third floors will continue to be provided.
+Equipment and supplies will be provided for members in or near the work areas.